timf34/Article2Audio/README.md

 Note that it can take up to a few minutes to generate the audio file depending on the length of the article.
 Will look into optimizing this/ running it concurrently without OpenAI rate limiting issues in the future.
-UI and iterface will be updated soon too!
+UI and iterface will be updated soon too, particularly with making the audio files persist on the web interface so they're more readily available!